Inheriting a house with a mortgage and what to do

 This also means if you sell the house, the mortgage will HAVE to be paid off.
 When you sell the house the title company will make sure that the first person paid is the bank with the mortgage.
 Keep that in mind if you plan to sell the house.

 So you are inheriting a house with a mortgage but want to keep the house.
 As we discussed the mortgage has to be paid one way or another.
 If you decide to keep the house, here is what you can do:

 - Just make the monthly payments – make the monthly payments on time and the bank will usually never notice or do anything.
 They get their money, you keep the house, everyone is happy.
 Just don’t be late….

-- Pay the mortgage off in full – if you have some extra cash and want to sell the house you can either pay the mortgage off in full or refinance the house in your name
+- Pay the mortgage off in full – if you have some extra cash and want to sell the house you can either pay the mortgage off in full or refinance the house in your name with a new loan

 - Assume the existing loan – if the mortgage on the house has good terms like a low interest rate, you MIGHT be able to let the bank switch that same mortgage into your name.
 You’d have to pass their credit score and income checks but then you wouldn’t have the weird situation of owning a house but paying a mortgage that isn’t in your name.